symfony/symfony-docs/book/http_fundamentals.rst

 This simple message communicates *everything* necessary about exactly which resource the client is requesting.
-The first line of an HTTP request is the most important and contains two things: the URI and the HTTP method.
+The first line of an HTTP request is the most important and contains three things: the HTTP method, the requested URI and HTTP protocol version being used.

 The URI (e.g. ``/``, ``/contact``, etc) is the unique address or location that identifies the resource the client wants.
-The HTTP method (e.g. ``GET``) defines what you want to *do* with the resource.
-The HTTP methods are the *verbs* of the request and define the few common ways that you can act upon the resource:
+The HTTP method (e.g. ``GET``) defines what the client wants to *do* with the resource.
+The HTTP methods (also known as verbs) define the few common ways that the client can acts upon the
+resource:

 +----------+---------------------------------------+
 | *GET*    | Retrieve the resource from the server |